Atomic Robo: You know what I've always liked about you, Helsie? You keep telling me how to beat you!

-- The 'handy-dandy side panel' sees heavy use in Impel Down, which sees characters that hadn't been seen for a long time return, to provide quick refreshers on their powers.
+- The "handy-dandy side panel" sees heavy use in Impel Down, which sees characters that hadn't been seen for a long time return, to provide quick refreshers on their powers.

 - When Luffy fights Blueno for the second time, Blueno is all too eager to explain his Devil Fruit powers.

-- One Piece is also a less egregious example than most, as Devil Fruit powers provide one-of-a-kind and/or incredibly unusual powers, and it's unlikely than a person will know about any given fruit's powers without either having it themselves or knowing of the person who does already.
+- One Piece is also a less egregious example than most, as Devil Fruit powers provide one-of-a-kind and/or incredibly unusual powers, and it's unlikely that a person will know about any given Fruit's powers without either having it themselves or knowing of the person who does already.
 Also, such characters tend to explain their powers by stating the vague concept behind those powers (Kuma's power "To push anything" being a good example), but don't explain the various creative applications they've figured out to weaponize that vague concept until the enemy has already gotten a good taste of them.

 - Luffy and Chopper will sometimes ask the enemy to explain their powers, and the enemy will often oblige.

 - Averted with Trafalgar Law.
 Having quite possibly the strangest power in the series, it, of course, needs to be explained to the audience, but Law isn't the type to adhere to this trope.
-Fortunately, Vice-Admiral Smoker figured it out and explains it to his troops, and by extension, us.
+Fortunately, Vice-Admiral Smoker figures it out and explains it to his troops, and by extension, us.